Nicolas-Puccio/caravaneer-2/README.md

 12. **Smaller battle fields**: halved how much battle field size scales with weapon skill.

-13. **Town moved out of the way**: Silos and Kevin's house were moved slightly off the main road.
+13. **Towns moved out of the way**: Silos and Kevin's house were moved slightly off the main road.

+14. **Fix starving towns**: Some towns did not expand forage industry properly which caused a deficit in food production and expensive food prices.

+15. **Industry UI QOL**: Improved UI to give an estimation of how profitable each industry is.